StevenClontz/sttm2025/slides/Slides.md

 I considered this question rather SUS (Strongly Uniquely Sequential), but wrote it up on Math StackExchange anyway [7].
-The post was popular, likely because of all the inside jokes I baked into it.
+The post was popular, likely because of all the inside jokes ඞ I baked into it.
 But the attention eventually led user @MW (my now-coauthor Marshall Williams) to find the answer.